There really was a chocolate-covered yeast candy bar called Tastyeast.

 Taking yeast this handy dandy candy way.

-Advertising urged people to eat two or three cakes of Fleischmann's Yeast (moist, fresh compressed yeast coming in small foil packets, not active dry yeast) a day, and in the case of this particular radio commercial, apparently tried to convince users it was as tasty as a candy bar.
-If you didn't care for the taste of it, however, a magazine ad from 1941 suggested mashing a cake into a drinking glass and mixing it with tomato juice or milk.
+People were urged to eat two or three cakes of yeast (moist, fresh compressed yeast coming in small foil packets, not active dry yeast) a day, and for those who found the live fungus repulsive in taste, some of the ads suggested mashing a cake into a drinking glass and mixing it with tomato juice or milk, which still seemed disgusting to some.
+So why not chocolate covered yeast?

 ReplyDelete